sthreadgill-dev/code-through/README.md

 gitcreds_set()
 ```

-You will be prompted to enter a password or token — paste your token in and hit Enter.
+You will be prompted to enter a password or token.
+Paste your token in and hit Enter.
 The console will inform you when you are done.

 ---